-Corollary 4.21.
+Corollary 4.18.
 Every primitive recursive function is total.

 Proof.
-This follows directly from Theorem 4.20 by induction on the height of the primitive recursion tree because all basic functions are total and the operations composition and recursion preserve totality.
+This follows now directly by induction on the height of the primitive recursion tree because all basic functions are total and the operations composition and recursion preserve totality.
+Q.E.D.

-Theorem 4.22.
-Every recursive function is computable.
+Theorem 4.19.
+Every partial recursive function is computable.

 Proof.
-We have already established that the basic functions are all computable (Example 4.11 (2) & (3) and Proposition 4.15) and that the computable functions are closed under composition (Lemma 4.6), so we only need closure under recursion and minimisation.
+We have already established that the basic functions are all computable (Example 4.10 (2) & (3) and Proposition 4.14) and that the computable functions are closed under composition (Lemma 4.6), so we only need closure under recursion and minimisation.
 Together this shows that the computable functions form a class of functions containing the basic functions and closed under all three operations.
-Since the recursive functions are the smallest such class, they are contained in the computable functions.
+Since the partial recursive functions are the smallest such class, they are contained in the computable functions.

 Recursion.
 Suppose f and g are computable and that $h(\vec{w}, \varepsilon) = f(\vec{w})$ and $h(\vec{w}, s(v)) = g(\vec{w}, v, h(\vec{w}, v))$.
 Fix \vec{w} and v and describe how to compute $h(\vec{w}, v)$: we use two registers that will not be needed otherwise, say, registers k and l , and empty them.
 We then calculate $f(\vec{w})$ and write it into register l .
 In each step of the computation, we check whether v is equal to the content of register k.
 It this happens to be the case at the beginning of the computation (i.e., when register k is empty), then we just output $f(\vec{w})$ and halt.
-If not, we repeat the following routine: we apply the successor function (which is computable by Proposition 4.15) to the content of register k and calculate $g(\vec{w}, v, u)$ where u is the current context of register l and write this into register l .
+If not, we repeat the following routine: we apply the successor function (which is computable by Proposition 4.14) to the content of register l .
 If w is equal to the content of register k, then we output what is in register l .
 Otherwise, we go back to the beginning of the routine.
-By Theorem 4.14, this loop will eventually reach a point when w is equal to the content of register k and therefore, the computation will eventually halt (unless one of the f- or g-calculations fails to halt).
+By Theorem 4.13, this loop will eventually reach a point when w is equal to the content of register k and therefore, the computation will eventually halt (unless one of the f- or g-calculations fails to halt).

 Minimisation.
 Assume that f is computable.
 Use a register that is not needed otherwise, say, register k and empty it.
-Now apply the following routine iteratively: Check whether f applied to (\vec{w}, u) halts, where u is the current content of register k; if it does, check whether $f(\vec{w}, u) = \varepsilon$; if so, then output the current content of register k.
+Now apply the following routine iteratively: Check whether fapplied to (\vec{w}, u) halts, where u is the current content of register k; if it does, check whether $f(\vec{w}, u) = \varepsilon$; if so, then output the current content of register k.
 If it halted, but is not empty, apply the (computable) successor function to the content of register k and restart the routine.
+Q.E.D.

-Among other things, Theorem 4.22 gives us computable access to the arithmetical functions (addition, multiplication, exponentiation) since we mentioned earlier that they are primitive recursive.
+Among other things, Theorem 4.19 gives us computable access to the arithmetical functions since we proved earlier that they are primitive recursive.
 Splitting & merging words.
 We use our access to arithmetical functions to define splitting and merging operations on words.
 Consider the arithmetical function which is the well-known Cantor zigzag bijection that Cantor used to prove the countability of the rational numbers \mathbb{Q} .
 This function is a composition of the basic arithmetical functions that we already established are primitive recursive.
-So, the maps $(v, w) \mapsto u$ if #u = z(#v, #w) is a primitive recursive function.
+So, the maps $(v, w) \mapsto u$ if #(u) = z(#(v), #(w)) is a primitive recursive function.
 We write v w := u and call this operation merging v and w into a single word.

-$$z: (i,j) \mapsto \frac{(i+j)(i+j+1)}{2} + j$$
+$$z:(i,j)\mapsto \frac{(i+j)(i+j+1)}{2}+j$$